 Inside was a man standing next to a girl who was seated.
 She was holding a small bundle, which had to be a child.
 The shepherds were gathered respectfully around them.
 Some of them were telling the man about what had happened to them on the hillside outside of town.
-He listened with a detached expression.
+He listened with a detached expression that left Tom wondering whether he believed them or not.
 The girl listened calmly, smiling at them as their story unfolded.
 The other shepherds were gingerly peering into the bundle she cradled.
 One or two were brave enough to stretch a finger into the swaddling clothes to render a gentle caress.

 The girl seemed amused that such rough men were behaving so meekly.
 Suddenly, she decided to let them hold her Child.
 She offered Him to the nearest man, who tried to retreat from this fearsome honor.
 That a man can fight wolves and bears and make his way in the wilderness alone and yet be cowed by a mewling infant has been a known fact through the ages, much to the delight of mothers around the world.
 Enjoying the only entertainment she’d had since before leaving home to come to Bethlehem for the census, she prevailed upon him to hold her Son.
 Thankful that they hadn’t been singled out by the mother, his alleged friends provided no escape.
 The mountain man accepted the Child into his arms with a look of intense concentration, lest he break something.
 Gradually he got the hang of it and began to smile a bit as the others reached in to touch this little Miracle.